 Decisions Related to Continuation/Discontinuation in the Social Work Program

 In order to continue in their academic program, students must meet the academic and professional standards of the Program and the social work profession.
 Professional standards are incorporated into the Program as an academic matter.
-Compliance with both academic and professional standards, including the NASW Code of Ethics, is subject to review in accordance with this evaluation process.
+Compliance with academic and professional standards, including the NASW Code of Ethics, is subject to review in accordance with this evaluation process.

-In order to identify and engage students in need of support in meeting academic and professional standards, the GSSW has established the Academic and Professional Development (APD) Committee to assist the Associate Dean for Academic Affairs in resolving academic and professional development concerns as needed.
-The Chair of the ad hoc APD Committee will be appointed by the dean or the dean's designee.
+In order to identify and engage students needing support in meeting academic and professional standards, the GSSW has established the Academic and Professional Development (APD) Committee to assist the Associate Dean for Academic Affairs in resolving academic and professional development concerns as needed.
+The ad hoc APD Committee Chair will be appointed by the dean or the dean's designee.
 The committee consists of the APD Chair, the student’s mentor (if appropriate), and one other faculty member appointed by the APD Chair.
 If the APD Chair holds a potential adjudicative role in the appeals process, the Dean of the Garland School of Social Work will appoint another member of the faculty to serve as chair.
 If the mentor holds a potential adjudicative role in the appeals process, the APD Chair will appoint an interim mentor for the duration of the process.
 After the matter is resolved, the APD Chair will reassign the student to the student’s previous mentor.

 The functions of APD are to